Radwan Force: Involvement in the Syrian civil war

-2023 Gaza war
+Gaza war

-After the outbreak of the Gaza war, Hezbollah transferred medical teams and Radwan Force militants to the Syria-Israel border.
-The Radwan Force led Hezbollah's participation in the Israel-Hezbollah cross-border attacks during the war and took the lead for Hezbollah's operations in the broader, longstanding Hezbollah–Israel conflict.
-After the October 7 attacks, Israeli security officials cited the Radwan Unit as a force it could no longer accept on the Israel-Lebanon border.
+After the outbreak of the Gaza war, Hezbollah transferred medical teams and Radwan Force militants to the Israel–Syria border.
+The Radwan Force led Hezbollah's participation in the Israel–Hezbollah cross-border attacks during the war and took the lead for Hezbollah's operations in the broader, longstanding Hezbollah–Israel conflict.
+After the October 7 attacks, Israeli security officials cited the Radwan Unit as a force it could no longer accept on the Israel–Lebanon border.
 According to IDF Spokesman Daniel Hagari, the focus of Israel's actions in southern Lebanon was to force the Radwan Unit away from the border, either via a diplomatic solution that moved the force north of the Litani River or a major Israeli military offensive.

 On 8 January 2024, in the village of Majdel Selm, an Israeli airstrike killed Wissam al-Tawil, a deputy head within the force with another Hezbollah fighter, the first death of a commander announced by Hezbollah since the October 7 attacks.
 As of February 2024, about 50 Radwan fighters had been killed in the previous 4 months, including Abbas Raad, the son of Lebanese Parliament member Mohammed Raad.

 On 20 September 2024, an Israeli air strike in Dahieh in southern Beirut killed commander Ibrahim Aqil, head of the training unit Ahmed Wehbe, and 13 other Radwan Force commanders, who were at a meeting of Radwan Force leaders.